Shorting in Speculative Markets: Equilibrium Price

 are deterministic.
 We assume\footnote{These conditions could be relaxed considerably.
 The present form allows for a simple exposition avoiding issues of technical nature. } throughout that (the components of) $b_{i}$ and $\sigma_{i}$ are in $C^{1,2}_{b}$, the set of all bounded continuous functions $g:[0,T]\times \R^{d}\to\R$ whose partial derivatives $\partial_{t}g$, $\partial_{x_{i}} g$, $\partial_{x_{i}x_{j}} g$ exist and are continuous and bounded on $[0,T)\times \R^{d}$.
 Moreover, we assume that\footnote{ Given a matrix $A$, we write $A^{2}$ for the product $AA^{\top}$ of $A$ with its transpose $A^{\top}$. } $\sigma_{i}^{2}$ is uniformly parabolic; that is, its eigenvalues are uniformly bounded away from zero.
 These conditions imply in particular that the SDE~\eqref{eq:SDEforX} has a unique (strong) solution.

 Notice that we allow for the differences in beliefs to affect both drift and diffusion coefficients.
-While much of the literature on disagreement in asset markets deals with constant volatility processes and thus naturally assumes that disagreement concerns only drifts, there is plenty of evidence that more complex processes involving stochastic and time-varying volatility are necessary to understand empirical features of asset prices.
-In this context, it is quite plausible that agents may also differ in their forecasts for the volatility.
+As the volatility is more amenable to statistical estimation than the rate of return, the differences on drifts will typically be more significant.
+While much of the literature on disagreement in asset markets deals with constant volatility processes and thus naturally assumes perfect agreement on volatilities, there is plenty of evidence that more complex processes involving stochastic and time-varying volatility are necessary to understand empirical features of asset prices.
+In this context, it is quite plausible, as argued by \cite{EJ03}, that agents may also differ in their forecasts\footnote{Note that while the past trajectory of $\sigma(t,X(t))$ can be inferred from the observation of $X(t)$, agents may very well differ in their forecasts.
+This is obvious if $\sigma$ depends on time $t$, but even if not, the past observation of $\sigma(t,X(t))$ will typically reveal little of the function $\sigma$ when $X$ is non-recurrent (e.g., of dimension larger than 2).
+We will see in Theorem~\ref{th:PDE} that the pricing of the security indeed depends on the future volatility over the entire time interval.
+This is quite natural as the same would be true in standard risk-neutral pricing when $f$ is a derivative on a stock, for instance.} for the volatility.
+In particular, it seems worthwhile to establish that our equilibrium is robust with respect to such differences.
+Nonetheless all our results have interest and all our examples are valid when agents disagree only about drifts.

-Agents trade the security throughout the interval $[0,T]$, at a time $t$ price $P(t)$ to be determined in equilibrium.
-The agents are subject to an instantaneous cost-of-carry $c$ which is different for long and short positions,